4. Functions#

 (-3+4j)

-As example 3 demonstrates, the conversion functions also provide a way of “initialising” some of the more complex python type.
+As example 3 demonstrates, the conversion functions also provide a way of “initialising” some of the more complex python types.

 A function definition specifies the name of a new function and the sequence of statements that execute when the function is called.